AngieMurphy/AngieMurphy.github.io/_posts/2016-11-13-OOP: Week Twelve.md

 ## Tip of the Week
 Start studying for our final this weekend!
 It will be challenging after wrapping up an assignment, but we won't regret it.
-I will probably start reviewing the different types of casts have learned class.
+I will probably start reviewing the different types of casts have learned in class.
 Here is a link (yes, top result in Google) to start reviewing them!

 [Casts] (https://www.tutorialspoint.com/cplusplus/cpp_casting_operators.htm)